-The selling and marketing expenses of the Group for the years ended 31 December 2020 and 2019 were approximately HK\$1.2 million and HK\$2.0 million respectively, representing a decrease of approximately 39.5%.
+The selling and marketing expenses of the Group for the years ended 31 December 2021 and 2020 were approximately HK\$1.8 million and HK\$1.2 million respectively, representing an increase of approximately 46.2%.
 These expenses are mainly for the promotional activities and channels to promote our recycling business and to enhance the public awareness of environmental protection and waste recycling.